Marslino882002/Snap-Shape-APIs/README.md

 A very special thanks to **Sama Amr Mohamed** – a clever and creative developer who played a vital role in the success of this project.
 Her problem-solving skills, attention to detail, and innovative thinking consistently pushed the project forward.

-We strongly believe Sama has a **bright future ahead in the tech industry**, and this is just the beginning of her journey as a standout developer. 🌟
+We strongly believe Sama has a **bright future ahead in the tech industry**, and this is just the beginning of her journey as a standout developer🌟

 ---